Skip to main content

 An employer cannot impose the division of the vacation period.

-However, a worker who has more than one week of vacation may choose to divide their vacation into 2 periods.
+A worker who has more than one week of vacation may choose to divide their vacation into 2 periods or take them consecutively.

 Their employer may refuse to divide the vacation period only if they close their business during the vacation period or for a longer period.